Discover the newest superfood of the stars; kale is full of health benefits. Read more about kale, get some recipes, and learn about cautions.

 Kale was once called the ‘poor people’s food’ but now it’s the new trend.
 Celebrities like Angelina Jolie, Woody Harrelson, and Gwyneth Paltrow are all eating kale to feel better and keep the ‘sleek physique’ needed for stardom.

 1. Can help lower cholesterol levels.

-The fiber fiber in kale binds bile acids and helps lower blood cholesterol levels and reduce the risk of heart disease.
+The fiber in kale binds bile acids and helps lower blood cholesterol levels and reduces the risk of heart disease.
 It’s best when kale is cooked instead of raw.